safe-global/safe-cli/README.md

 The Safe should have been successfully recreated with the same address on the target chain.
 If not, double-check the data collected from the transaction and ensure that all the necessary contracts are deployed in the chain.

 ### Migrate a Safe from Non L2 to L2
-If you've recreated a Safe originally using the L1 singleton on a L2 network, it implies that our services aren't currently indexing the new Safe.
+If you've recreated a Safe from a L1 network (like mainnet) on a L2 network, our services will not be able to index them as for L1 we use trace based indexing and for L2 events indexing, and L1 Safe singleton does not emmit events.
 To address this, you'll need to update it to the L2 singleton with command `update_to_l2`  or consider transferring the funds to a new Safe on L2 that you control with `drain` command.
 For detailed instructions on running these commands, please refer to the [Operations currently supported](#Operations-currently-supported) section for more information.